sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

    :language: java
    :autograde: unittest

    Run the code below to see what the ++ and shorcut operators do.
    Click on the Show Code Lens button to trace through the code and the variable values change in the visualizer.
-Try creating more compound assignment statements with shortcut operators and work with a partner to guess what they would print out before running the code.
+Try creating more compound assignment statements with shortcut operators and guess what they would print out before running the code.
    ~~~~
    public class Test2
    {